The government have published guidance on travelling safely during Covid-19.

 The Secretary of State for Transport’s announcement that from 15 June face coverings will be required while using public transport in England does not cover taxis and private hire vehicles.
 Taxi drivers are already able to refuse carriage to passengers where it is reasonable to do so, this might include those that are able but refuse to wear a face mask.
 Private hire vehicle operators can make wearing a face mask a condition of hiring.

-- Sit in the back of the vehicle
+Sit in the back of the vehicle and keep your mobile phone where it is easily accessible.

-There are two types of vehicle which carry fare paying passengers - Hackney Carriages (Taxis) and Private Hire Vehicles, both of which must be licensed.
+There are two types of vehicle which carry fare paying passengers.